encukou/snake-workshop/lessons/fast-track/if/index.md

 # Conditions

-"You will want to perform a lot of things in the code only if certain conditions are met.
-Python has *conditional statements* for this purpose."
+You will want to perform a lot of things in the code only if certain conditions are met.
+Python has *conditional statements* for this purpose.

-"We will now try to gradually write a program that verifies a secret password."
+We will now try to gradually write a program that verifies a secret password.

-"To start, write a program that outputs `True` when you enter the word `čokoláda` (chocolate in English).
-If a different password is entered, it will output `False`."
+To start, write a program that outputs `True` when you enter the word `čokoláda` (chocolate in English).
+If a different password is entered, it will output `False`.

 ```python
 password = input('Enter password: ')
 print(password == 'chocolate')
 ```

-"When - then"
+## If - then

-"Printing `True` is not very interesting.
-A better program would do this:"
+Printing `True` is not very interesting.
+A better program would do this:

 * Asks for a secret password
-* When the password is correct:
+* If the password is correct:
     * Allows the user inside.

-In English, "když" is translated as "if".
-And that is also the name of a Python command.
+A Python command for this is called `if`.
 It is used like this:

 ```python
 password = input('Enter password: ')